 The Arena Birmingham hosted the 2003 and 2018 IAAF World Indoor Championships, is the regular venue for the annual Birmingham Indoor Grand Prix and will host Gymnastics at the 2022 Commonwealth Games.

 The Great Birmingham Run is an annual road running event held on the streets of Birmingham, usually in October.
 The event was first held in 2008 and in 2009 doubled up as the IAAF World Half Marathon Championships.

 The Arena Birmingham also hosts the annual All England Open Badminton Championships.

 Airport: Birmingham Airport is located approximately 8 miles east of Birmingham city centre.
 The Airport serves European destinations, as well as international destinations such as the Caribbean, India, Pakistan, Qatar and the UAE.
 There is a train station (Birmingham International) at the airport which connects to central Birmingham.

-Alternatively, Megabus offers cheap travel to Birmingham and offers over 10 routes from Aberdeen, Bristol, Cardiff, Edinburgh, Liverpool, London, Manchester, Newcastle, Norwich and Sheffield.
+Coach: Birmingham Coach Station is close to the city centre, Megabus offers cheap travel to Birmingham and offers over 10 routes from Aberdeen, Bristol, Cardiff, Edinburgh, Liverpool, London, Manchester, Newcastle, Norwich and Sheffield.
 You can search and book your tickets here.